RookieOven/rookieoven/_posts/2018-04-17-ahead-of-the-curve.md

 _Are you a startup looking to transform government services?
 Applications for PUBLIC’s 6-month growth programme GovStart are currently open._

 _Want to learn more?
 [Get in touch and set up a time to talk to a member of the GovStart team](https://pipedrivewebforms.com/form/7990e6a1aaddacff19cc74e1e62e756b2648213).
-Get in touch and set up a time to talk to a member of the GovStart team.
 Applications close April 30th._